Washington Coalition for Police Accountability (WCPA)

 These priorities paint a picture of how police culture must change, and the processes to assure that happens.
 Together these priorities set out the expectations and the rules by which the community expects law enforcement to operate and government systems to holding officers accountable when there is unjustified death.
-HB 1202/ HB are important tool for civil/criminal accountability for wrongdoing.
+HB 1202 is an important tool for civil/criminal accountability for wrongdoing.

-Second, our work involves bringing forward the truth, and the experiences of these families inform and shaped the policies:
+Second, our work involves bringing forward the truth, and the experiences of these families inform and shape the policies:

 - Giovonn Joseph McDade was unarmed when he was killed.
 The vehicular pursuit was unnecessary, officers escalated the situation.
 Shooting officer is now a trainer at the CJTC.

 - Daniel Covarrubias was holding a cell phone when he was killed and the officers took no effort to use de-escalation tactics.